 - Recruit members within set guidelines.

-Full Recognition will be maintained by chapters remaining in “good standing” as evaluated by being in compliance with the Student Conduct Code and the additional criteria and standards established by the Vice President for Student Affairs/Dean of Students or designee in this section.
+Full Recognition will be maintained by chapters remaining in “good standing” as evaluated by being in compliance with the Student Conduct Code and the additional criteria and standards established by the Vice President for Student Affairs and Dean of Students or designee in this section.
 Should it be determined that a chapter is not in good standing, their recognition can be revoked or they can be put on Probationary Recognition for a period of time not to exceed one calendar year.

 Full recognition may be revoked by the Vice President for Student Affairs and Dean of Students at any time for a chapter’s failure to comply with College and/or Inter/National rules, regulations, and policies.
-If a group is accused of violating the Student Conduct Code, the Vice President for Student Affairs/Dean of Students or designee may halt all activities of the group until the conduct process is complete.
+If a group is accused of violating the Student Conduct Code, the Vice President for Student Affairs and Dean of Students or designee may halt all activities of the group until the conduct process is complete.
 It is possible that a chapter will lose all recognition as a result of the conduct process, at which point it will cease to exist at Union College either permanently or for a determined period of time.

 Loss of Recognition/Probationary Recognition